Momellouky/jobme/README.md

 ## Why Build Jobme

-I hold a bachelor degree in computer engineer.
+I hold a bachelor degree in computer engineering.
 After that, I pursued a master degree in Intelligent, Interactive and Autonomous Systems.

 During the university, I built strong skills in various fields including back-end development, High Parallel Computing and Machine Learning.
 The skills set required to work on these domains is wide.
-In fact, I learnt to code with different programming languages in different programming paradigms implementing different architectures.
+In fact, I learnt to code with different programming languages, in different programming paradigms implementing different architectures.

 Looking for the first job is a challenge.
-With a large set of skills a candidate may become distracted and he/she may take an subjective career choice.
+With a large set of skills a candidate may become distracted and he/she may take a subjective career choice.
 The aim of this machine learning model is to make a rational decision based on existing data.